 Hargis oversees one of the nation’s most comprehensive land-grant university systems with more than 36,000 students, 7,400 employees, and campuses located in Stillwater, Tulsa, Oklahoma City and Okmulgee.

-He has guided OSU to record enrollment and record fundraising, reaching the $1 billion Branding Success campaign goal in April 2013, nearly two years ahead of schedule.
-The campaign is focused on student scholarships, faculty and other vital resources and programs.
+He has guided OSU to record enrollment and record fundraising, surpassing the $1 billion Branding Success campaign goal in April 2013, nearly two years ahead of schedule.
+The campaign focused on student scholarships, faculty and other vital resources and programs.
 He also is overseeing a construction boom that is transforming the OSU campus to be more competitive in academics and athletics.

 Hargis has a bold vision of creating a modern land-grant university that cuts across disciplines to better prepare students for success.